Chalkboard Art Tips & Tricks

 Have you ever seen those giant murals or chalkboards with intricate designs that look hand-lettered?
 You may be thinking, “How did they get their artwork on that wall so perfectly on such a large scale?”

-We all have our own techniques, but today I’m going share my secret on how to create chalkboard art that is precise, fast and efficient.
+We all have our own techniques, but today we’re going share one of our secrets on how to create chalkboard art that is precise, fast, and efficient.
 It is a fun and easy way to transfer your artwork that started as a sketch or digital art file at a small scale to a beautiful mural or chalkboard masterpiece.
 To give you a hint, a projector will be involved as a key tool.

-Before I dive in, here are the materials you will need:
+Before we dive in, here are the materials you will need:

 - Adobe Illustrator